HatTrickLabs/txt/README.md

 - the ..\ operator can be used to walk the scope chain.

-### Variable Declaration Assignment/Reassignment and Usage
+### Variable Declaration, Assignment/Reassignment and Usage
 The variable declaration tag is used to declare and store a local variable.  *{?var:xyz=$.Name}* declares a local variable named xyz and sets it's value to $.Name *(this.Name)*.
 The assignment portion of the variable declaration tag is optional.
 The variable declaration tag *{?var:abc}* simply declares a variable and leaves the value equal to null.
 Once a variable has been declared it can be reassigned via the variable reassignment tag *{?:xyz = "hello"}*.
 The *var* keyword is left out when reassigning.

 ##### Data: